-(ii) Liability independent of the EC Ordinance (much more often referred to as "common law liability", which is a misnomer): This is employers' liability that arises otherwise than under the EC Ordinance, and relates to liability in tort (mainly negligence) in respect of death of or injury to employees, again arising out of and in the course of their employment.
-Included under this head are employers' liability incurred in the common law and that which arises from a breach of certain statutory provisions concerning industrial safety.
-Injured or deceased employees or their dependants are entitled to full compensation, but the liability of the employer must be proved and it is contestable by the employer or his insurer.
+(ii) Liability independent of the EC Ordinance (much more often referred to as "common law liability", which is a misnomer): This is employers' liability that arises otherwise than under the EC Ordinance, and relates to liability in tort (mainly negligence) in respect of the death of or injury to employees, again arising out of and in the course of their employment.
+Included under this heading are employers' liability incurred in the common law and that which arises from a breach of certain statutory provisions concerning industrial safety.
+Injured or deceased employees or their dependants are entitled to full compensation, but the liability of the employer must be established and it is contestable by the employer or his insurer.
 "Liability independent of the EC Ordinance" comprises fault-based liability and strict liability.
-Court award for such liability will be net of any compensation paid or payable under the Ordinance.
+Court awards for this kind of liability will be net of any compensation paid or payable under the Ordinance.

-As EC is a compulsory class of business, there are not many exclusions and those may be overruled by statutory provisions (see below).
+As EC insurance is compulsory by statute, exclusions are limited and may be overruled by statutory provisions (see below).
 Typically, however, the policy will exclude:

-- (i) contractual liability (see 1.1(d)(iii)(3) above); - (ii) liability to the employees of the insured's contractors; - (iii) injured or deceased persons who are not employees within the meaning of the EC Ordinance; - (iv) "standard" exclusions, such as war and nuclear risks.
+- (i) contractual liability (see 1.1(d)(iii)(4) above); - (ii) liability to the employees of the insured's contractors; - (iii) injured or deceased persons who are not employees within the meaning of the EC Ordinance; - (iv) "standard" exclusions, such as war, nuclear risks and terrorism.

-This is usually a rate per cent or per mille (mainly according to the type of business carried on by the employer) applied to the annual payroll of the employer.
-As such, the initial premium must be provisional, subject to adjustment when the final figures for the year are known.
+EC premium is usually calculated by applying a rate per cent or per mille (mainly according to the type of business carried on by the employer) to the payroll of the employer for the period of insurance.
+As such, the initial premium must be provisional, subject to adjustment when the final figures are known.